RatInABox-Lab/RatInABox/README.md

 ## Cite
 If you use `RatInABox` in your research or educational material, please cite the work as follows: `my wicked bibtex citation` The research paper corresponding to the above citation can be found [here](link/to/my/paper).
+*I haven't put these links up yet...if you're looking for them please find a link to the paper on my twitter @TomNotGeorge